 - You should appear presentable for the show. - Dress and look nice to show your cat.
-Be sure that your hands are clean, as the judge will be watching your hands closely as you show the different body parts of your cat.
-Wearing colored nail polish is not acceptable. - Your hair should be nicely combed and tied back, out of your face, if it is long. - Wear either a 4-H exhibitor's t-shirt, or a white shirt or blouse, with either short or long sleeves.

-Wear closed-toed shoes or boots.
+Be sure that your hands are clean, as the judge will be watching your hands closely as you show the different body parts of your cat. - Your hair should be nicely combed and tied back, out of your face, if it is long. - Wear either a 4-H exhibitor's t-shirt, or a white shirt or blouse, with either short or long sleeves. - Wear closed-toed shoes or boots.
 No sandals or flip-flops.